e97m/reading-notes/List-Comprehensions.md

 my_new_list = [ expression for item in list if condition ]
 ```

-it’s also possible to add nested loop, in comprehensions:
+it’s also possible to add nested loops, in comprehensions:

 ```Python:
 my_new_list = [ expression for item in list for item2 in list2 ]